geohotstan/tinycorp-meetings/2024-11-25/README.md

 ### Transcript

 **Chenyu** [00:00:00]
-We're going to start.
+We can start.
 Any company update?
-So you post our revenue line on Twitter?
+Saw you post our revenue line on Twitter?

 **Geohot** [00:00:11]
 Yeah.